-For husband and wife team (and Homestead for Youth founders), Carla and Marty Fadelli, these statistics are unacceptable.
-They became frustrated with these statistics and especially from experiencing, at first hand, the gaps in the systems for young people, placed in the bracket of “able to help themselves” yet clearly not able to do so.
+For the husband and wife, team (and Homestead for Youth founders), Carla and Marty Fadelli, these statistics are unacceptable.
+They became frustrated with these statistics and especially from experience, at firsthand, the gaps in the systems for young people, placed in the bracket of “able to help themselves” yet clearly not able to do so.

-By providing young people with a safe refuge and a home, Carla, a registered psychologist saw how more relaxed and open they were with her therapy.
-This started their innovative approach (link to Our approach) to youth mental health, and in 2014, established Homestead for Youth at their parents’ 5 acre property in the Swan Valley.
+By providing young people with a safe refuge and a home, Carla saw how more relaxed and open they were with her therapy.
+This started their innovative approach to youth mental health, and in 2014, established Homestead for Youth at their parents’ 5-acre property in the Swan Valley.

-In 2016, the suicide epidemic in the Peel region of Western Australia drove Homestead for Youth to move their now farm home base to Meelon.
+In 2016, the suicide epidemic in the Peel region of Western Australia drove Homestead for Youth to move their new farm home base to Meelon.

 At this 148 acres farm home, we are changing the story, day by day, one young person at a time.

 In 2009, recently married, Carla and Marty started looking after teenagers and young people by providing emergency, residential and long-term living arrangements.